creative-cat/website/content/posts/2019-04-26-why-you-need-https-or-ssl.md

     address.
 Here are some of the reasons why you need this enabled:
   title: Why you NEED 'https' or SSL
 ---
-These days, SSL should be provided on your website, by default, for **free**.
+These days, SSL encryption should be provided on your website, by default, for **free**.
 Unfortunately, some providers either don't provide this or charge you ridiculous fees.

 Google has made a few changes that have made SSL essentially a requirement for any website.
 SSL is what gives your site its' '_https'_ in the web address.
 Here are some of the reasons why you need this enabled: